a-schaefers/themelios/README.md

 - A simple script, easy to hack on.

 ## What Themelios does not do (yet)
-- Currently uefi is unsupported. (imho using legacy bios with zfs boot environments is more robust.)
+- Currently uefi is unsupported.
+(UEFI does not allow for "pure" zfs-on-root systems and therefore using legacy bios with zfs boot environments is a more robust solution.)
 - Configure more than one pool.
 - Write zeros to more than one disk concurrently.
 - Full Disk encryption (kinda just waiting for zfsonlinux to hit maturity in this area...)